umsu2/golang_simplechat/README.md

 - [x] nginx ws no socket timeout
 - [ ] when user joins they see previous n (5?) chat msg if available
 - [ ] some db logging
+- [ ] secure, wss and https on nginx

 deployment:
 - [ ] git commit triggers build.